sharetribe/flex-docs/src/docs/operator-guides/features/index.md

 and everyone receiving money through your marketplace should be based in one of the [countries supported by Stripe](https://stripe.com/global).

+## Content management

+You can manage much of your marketplace content in Flex Console.
+In Flex, the term _microcopy_ refers to small snippets of text in the user interface, such as button labels, error messages and help texts.
+You can modify existing microcopy messages in Flex Console with no development work required, and add new messages with custom development.

+In addition, you can create static pages, and modify the content of existing ones, using Flex Console.
+You have full control over how the different pages are shown in your client application.
+You can, for instance, create multiple landing pages for different use cases, and add our free template content to your Terms of Service and Privacy Policy pages.

 ## Custom design

 You have full control over the user interface of your marketplace.
 You